 Before you arrive in Canada, it’s a good idea to understand the steps you will need to take in order to get your licence in Ontario.
 Being prepared is essential.
 Here are some steps to take before you move:

-- Get a copy of your driving history from your home country’s licensing authority to proof your license type and the number of years you have been a fully licensed driver.
+- Get a copy of your driving history from your home country’s licensing authority to prove your license type and the number of years you have been a fully licensed driver.

 - Get proof of insurance.
 Insurance companies will want to see your insurance history.
 If you can provide your history, it can help you get a better car insurance rate, especially if you have a clean driving record.